-Italy is full of beautiful places inside out.
-And you’ll hardly get enough of Rome after your first day or even a week of stay.
-But in case you have visited Rome more than a couple of times and wish to get a bigger picture about diverse Italian landscapes, culture, and food — well, why not go further and see some places outside the capital city for a day or two?
-As we know, Italian trains are fast and will take you wherever you want in no time.
+The Italian capital is full of beautiful places inside out and it's very unlikely you can get enough of Rome after your first week in the city.
+But in case you have visited Rome more than a couple of times and wish to get a bigger picture about the diversity of Italian landscapes, culture, and food — well, why not go further and explore the places outside Rome?
+As we all know, Italian trains are fast and will take you wherever you want in the fastest way.

 Italy is a country with countless places to visit, amazing towns and cities full of history.
 Some of them can be described as absolutely legendary without any exaggeration.
 Take, for example, Florence.
 Just a bit more than an hour and you are in a city, where every stone breathes with history and art.
 Florence is the cradle of the Renaissance and is the motherland of the greatest artists of all times: Brunelleschi, Rafael, Leonardo Da Vinci, Dante Alighieri, Michelangelo, Botticelli and countless others.
 It’s a trophy city for any tourist without any exception.